kaunel85/ong-bylaws/bylaws.md

 33. In order to be eligible to proceed to the election stage for a position in addition to The Code Section 113.1, a Member must meet the following criteria:
     1. Be in good financial standing with the chapter
     2. Have not been manditorily enrolled in the Scholarship Plan for the past two semesters
-    3. Have fewer than 2 unexcused absences from regular meetings in the current academic term as stated in Section 19.3.
+    3. Have fewer than three unexcused absences from regular meetings in the current academic term as stated in Section 19.3.
     4. If an Active Member is not eligible for Elections as determined by the above he must be informed before any election date even if he is not currently nominated.
 This is such that he may maintain privacy and decline nominations or prepare an appeal.
 He may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.
        1. The Active Member may only appeal his case to either the Executive Committee or the Active Chapter.
 The decision of the chosen body is final.
        2. In the case of an appeal to the Executive Committee, a majority vote of the Executive Committee is required to allow the Active Member to proceed to the balloting stage.